Promoting Diversity

 A convention with the City Ministry since 1993

-This agreement aims at helping the professional integration of a priority public and especially neighbourhood residents.
+This agreement aims at helping the professional integration of a priority target groups, in particular, city residents.

 The parenthood Charter since 2008